This post may contain affiliate links. Please read our disclosure policy.

-- Real sourcing experience: Every source listed here is one I’ve personally purchased wheat berries or whole grains from—many of them for decades.
-I’ve been sourcing grain since 1999, and nothing here is theoretical or untested.
+- Real sourcing experience – Every source listed here is one I have personally purchased wheat berries or whole grains from, many of them for decades.
+Nothing here is theoretical or untested, and I have been sourcing grain for home milling since 1999.

-- Trusted pantry rotation: Some suppliers I use occasionally, and some stay in constant rotation.
-Palouse, Azure Standard, Guardian Grains, and Bread Beckers are my most consistent sources, which is why you’ll see them listed first.
+- Trusted pantry rotation – Some suppliers I use occasionally, and some stay in constant rotation.
+Bread Beckers, Azure Standard, and Guardian Grains are my most consistent sources, which is why you will see them listed first.

-- Beginner-friendly options: If you’re just starting out, this guide shares where you can buy smaller quantities without pressure to commit to bulk right away.
+- Beginner-friendly options – If you are just starting out, this guide shows where to buy smaller quantities without pressure to commit to bulk right away.
 You can try fresh-milled flour before investing in a mill or large storage setup.

-- Bulk-ready sources: If you already mill flour, you’ll find suppliers that work well for 25–50 lb quantities and long-term pantry planning—without feeling overwhelming or impractical.
+- Bulk-ready sources – If you already mill flour, you will find suppliers that work well for 25 to 50 pound quantities and long-term pantry planning without feeling overwhelming or impractical.

-Buying wheat berries online gives you access to consistent quality and grain varieties that are often hard to find locally.
+Buying wheat berries online gives you access to consistent quality, clear labeling, and grain varieties that are often hard to find locally.

 Over time, many home millers end up using more than one supplier depending on how much they bake, what grains they enjoy most, and how often they restock.